News

 What are the current TSA wait times at Bush Airport?

-TSA wait times vary by terminal and can change shift by shift as federal employees work to resume normal operations now that the federal government shutdown has ended.
+TSA wait times vary by terminal and can change shift by shift as federal employees navigate the impacts of the federal government shutdown.
 Wait times can fluctuate depending on passenger volumes and staffing levels.

 For estimated security wait times, visit www.fly2houston.com/iah/security